cyclr/docs/pages/connector-authentication/calendly.md

 ### Get a client ID and client secret

-You will receive a client ID and client secret via email after [registering a Calendly OAuth application](#register-a-calendly-oauth-application).
-Contact Calendly support if you do not receive these.
+You receive a client ID and client secret via email when you [register a Calendly OAuth application](#register-a-calendly-oauth-application).
+Contact Calendly support if you don't receive these.

 ## Cyclr console setup